recogito/recogito-js/README.md

 A JavaScript library for adding text annotation functionality to any web page, as well as a toolbox for building your own customized annotation apps.
-RecogitoJS supports the [W3C Web Annotation Model](https://www.w3.org/TR/annotation-model/) standard for web annotation.
+RecogitoJS supports the [W3C Web Annotation](https://www.w3.org/TR/annotation-model/) standard for web annotation.

 ![Screenshot](screenshot.png)